310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 “Last time, we were RB, led by Tetora-kun — This time, we’re Yuruseitai, led by me.”

-“What’s more, we won’t be performing alone — Our friends from ‘Tropical Island Troppeys’ have rushed to join our side!”
+“What’s more, we won’t be performing alone — Our friends from ‘Tropical Troppeys’ have rushed to join our side!”

 “The residents of this tropical island — Bearbonk, Mr. Slothy, Armajiro, Kiwi, and Plateypus — are all here to dance with us!”
 {% endbubble %}